songfd2018/SurNet/README.md

 R --vanilla --slave < preprocessing.R
 ```

-As a result, the observed data are stored as a matrix called `sur_collect` in the workspace `Reponse_time_collection.RData`, including censoring indicators nu, survival outcomes y and covariate matrix X. At the same time, we also generate the binary adjacent matrix stored in `adj_enron_communications.txt` for applying MMSB.
+As a result, the observed data are stored as a matrix called `sur_collect` in the workspace `Reponse_time_collection.RData`, including censoring indicators nu, survival outcomes y and covariate matrix `X`.
+At the same time, we also generate the binary adjacent matrix stored in `adj_enron_communications.txt` for applying MMSB.

 3. To summarize the Enron dataset, please run